erlang/otp/lib/stdlib/doc/src/re.md

 (a|(bc))\2
 ```

 always fails if it starts to match "a" rather than "bc".
-However, if the
-PCRE2_MATCH_UNSET_BACKREF option is set at compile time, a backreference to an
-unset value matches an empty string.

 Because there may be many capture groups in a pattern, all digits following a
 backslash are taken as part of a potential backreference number.
 If the pattern